lasamson/German-English-MT/README.md

 pip install -r requirements.txt
 ```

+## Quick Start

+In order to reproduce our results, please follow the instructions below:

+1. Clone this repo `git clone https://github.com/lasamson/German-English-MT`
+2. [Download](https://piazza.com/class_profile/get_resource/jr6ue6jamzn5e7/js50rtixawp4fg) the training and dev data.
+Make a new `./data/iwslt/` folder in the root directory and place all train and dev files there.
+3. Preprocess and apply BPE to the original dataset: `./scripts/tokenize_and_preprocess_bpe.sh`
+4. Train and Evaluate our models by using the following script: `./scripts/train_eval.sh {config_file} {exp_name}`, where **config_file** is the location of a model configuraion file located in `./configs/` and **exp_name** is an experiment name.
+An example of training our Transformer model is in the [Training & Evaluating](#training-and-evaluating) Section

 ## Dataset

 Bilingual (bitext) data from [**IWSLT-2016**](https://piazza.com/class_profile/get_resource/jr6ue6jamzn5e7/js50rtixawp4fg) DE-EN, which consists of approximately 200,000 parallel German-English sentence pairs.
 An example of a German-English sentence pair is illustrated below: